 Six (6) handle positions are achievable using the Uni-Lock.
 See Figures 10-8 through 10-11.
-Each handle position can be used as either a "Pull to Lock" or a "Push to Lock" (see "Changing the Uni-Lock From the Push to the Pull Position" on pages 10-4 to 10-5), resulting in 12 possible Uni-Lock setups.
+Each handle position can be used as either a pull to lock or a push to lock (see "Changing the Uni-Lock From the Push to the Pull Position" on page 10-4), resulting in 12 possible Uni-Lock setups.